ukb-dt/era/index.md

 | **Single-phase (240V)** | 240V    | 1 live + 1 neutral | Most homes                                            |
 | **Three-phase (415V)**  | 415V    | 3 live + neutral   | Factories, welding, big motors, big pumps, apartments |

-If your Yaka meter is small (60A or below), you almost certainly have **single-phase**.

----

-## If you want, I can read the tariff PDF and output the full block structure (lifeline, domestic, commercial, street lighting, etc.) in clean table form like you liked earlier.